Yandex Cloud

 #!/bin/bash

-# Create the appropriate directories.
+# Create the required directories.

 echo "Creating directories..."

-# Create a directory for recognized text.
+# Create a directory to store the recognized text.

 mkdir my_pictures_text